 Delinquency Case Rate Trends

-Public order offense case rates were higher in 2012 than in 1985 for white youth and black youth, but lower for American Indian and Asian/NHPI youth.
+Public order offense case rates were higher in 2013 than in 1985 for black youth, and lower for American Indian and Asian/NHPI youth.

 Note: Rates are cases per 1,000 youth ages 10-upper age of juvenile court jurisdiction.

 [Text only] [Excel file]

 - After a period of stability between 1985 and 1991, the public order offense case rate for white youth grew steadily through 2000, resting at a rate 60% above the 1991 level.
 The rate was essentially constant through 2007 then declined 35% through 2013.

 - For black youth, the public order offense case rate more than doubled between 1985 and 1997.
 Following a brief decline, the rate increased through the mid-2000s, leveled off, then declined 28% between 2007 and 2013.

 - For American Indian youth, the public order offense case rate grew 20% between 1985 and 1998.
 By 2013, the rate was 51% below its 1998 peak.